Skufu/lyrics-overlay/README.md

 1. **Go 1.22+** installed on your system
 2. **Spotify Developer Account** - Register an app at [Spotify Dashboard](https://developer.spotify.com/dashboard)
 3. **Genius API Token** (optional) - Get from [Genius API Clients](https://genius.com/api-clients)
+   - Not required.
+LRCLIB is used by default and often returns synced lyrics.

 ### Installation